 Local inventory and eCommerce performance strategies are the core of Kipcast‘s offering.
-The Italian-Canadian company was founded in 2006 with the aim of aggregating and distributing optimized web content to analysts, publishers and product directories.
+The Italian-Canadian company was founded in 2006 with the aim of aggregating and distributing optimized web content to analysts, publishers, and product directories.
 Over time, data has been replaced by content.
-Today, Kipcast’s technology helps companies selling online using product-based marketing strategies and for physical retailers to promote local inventory online marketing approaches.
-These approaches, are the key to engaging consumers, attracting them to local stores and retaining their loyalty.
+Today, Kipcast’s technology helps companies sell online using product-based marketing strategies and for physical retailers to promote local inventory online marketing approaches.
+These approaches, are the key to engaging consumers, attracting them to local stores, and retaining their loyalty.

 Campaign management, a boost for sales

 Kipcast provides retailers and brands with tools to improve the performance of their marketing campaigns and sales in three ways.

 “First of all, with our feed management tool, which allows companies to market their products effectively using options like Facebook Dynamic Product Ads, Google Shopping, Online Comparison Sites, Affiliate Websites, and Retargeting and Remarketing Engines,” explained Giovanni Guardalben, Kipcast’s founder.
 “Secondly, through the integrated management of orders on third-party online stores and marketplaces, taking care of all integration activities for order processing, logistics, and fulfillment.
 Finally, by offering consultancy and technical support in the creation of marketing campaigns designed for effective local inventory-based campaigns.”